 His political activity raised controversy.
 In 1952 the court banned him for the first time, in 1956 he took part in the Treason Trial.
 Mandela has also been detained in 1960, during the state of emergency.
 He was charged and imprisoned for leaving the country without a permit and inciting workers to strike in 1962.
 He faced a 5 years sentence.
-In 1964 while facing death sentence on the Rivonia Trial for sabotage he gave a speech which became immortalized.
+In 1964 while facing a death sentence on the Rivonia Trial for sabotage he gave a speech that became immortalized.

 His famous “Speech from the Dock” and his other quotes motivate, inspire and boost confidence in many to fight against inequality and injustice.

 25 Nelson Mandela Quotes to Inspire and Motivate:

 1.“There is no easy walk to freedom anywhere, and many of us will have to pass through the valley of the shadow of death again and again before we reach the mountaintop of our desires.” – Nelson Mandela

 2. “Education is the most powerful weapon which you can use to change the world.” – Nelson Mandela

 3. “When a man is denied the right to live the life he believes in, he has no choice but to become an outlaw.” – Nelson Mandela

 4. “I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear.” – Nelson Mandela

 5. “A good head and good heart are always a formidable combination.
 But when you add to that a literate tongue or pen, then you have something very special.” – Nelson Mandela

 6.“It always seems impossible until it’s done.” – Nelson Mandela